api-platform/docs/core/graphql.md

 If Twig is installed in your project, go to the GraphQL endpoint with your browser.
 You will see a nice interface provided by GraphiQL to interact with your API.

+The GraphiQL IDE can also be found at `/graphql/graphiql`.

 If you need to disable it, it can be done in the configuration:

 ```yaml